bung87/finder/README.md

 # finder   [![Build Status](travis)](https://travis-ci.org/bung87/finder)

 fs memory zip finder implement in Nim

+note:
+when use MacOS context menu `Compress`
+it will use defalte64 which not compatible with zlib's deflate which not supported by `zippy`

 # compile config

 `switch("d","nimOldCaseObjects")`

-# prerequires

-macos:`libzip`
-linux:`libzip-dev`

 ## usage